Tyrn/wei/the-insider-en.typ

      "How can  you  compare it?"
 Shavash was  offended.
 "Idari is a highborn lady  and what do  you have here?
-A small  briber's daughter that you bought for thirty thousand -  they  cheated  you by  charging twice  more  than the regular price."
+A small  briber's daughter that you bought for thirty thousand---they  cheated  you by  charging twice  more  than the regular price."

      "Get  out  of  here,  vice-minister,"  Bemish said,  "before  you  hurt